kubeflow/website/content/en/docs/gke/deploy/delete-cli.md

 ## Deleting your deployment

-1. To delete the applications running in the Kubeflow namespace, remove that namespace
+1. To delete the applications running in the Kubeflow namespace, remove that namespace:

    ```
    kubectl delete namespace kubeflow
    ```

-1. To delete the cluster and all GCP resources, run the following commands
+1. To delete the cluster and all GCP resources, run the following commands:

 ```
 cd ${KF_DIR}